gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 07 routing
+Added the react routing dependency.
+* _npm i --save react-router-dom@5.1.2_

+The League component has all the common components (top nav bar, footer, ...) and the routing will swap different components into the main part of the page.

 ## step 06 league component
 Created the top level league component (in reality just moved everything that was developed for Game up to a League component and made the inner components their own files).